goldcountry/Personal-Work/README.md

-Stuff-and-also-things
+Benjamin Gordon's Personal Repo
 =====================

 This is my personal public repo.
-Here I store my resume, PGP Key, current class schedule, and any other information about myself that I want to make publicly available.
+Here I store my resume, PGP Key, various bits of code I've written, and what have you.